 Nervous System Parts

-The nervous system in humans is made of the brain and spinal cord, along with the primary sense organs and all the nerves associated with these organs.
+The anatomy of the nervous system in humans consists of the brain and spinal cord, along with the primary sense organs and all the nerves associated with these organs.
 The brain and the spinal cord form the central nervous system (CNS).
 All other neuronal tissue is brought under the umbrella of the peripheral nervous system (PNS).
 Therefore, the PNS includes neurons within sense organs, other sensory nerves, and all motor nerves that deliver messages to different parts of the body.

 Functionally, the organs of the nervous system can be further divided into different parts.
 For instance, the brain is situated within the cranial cavity and weighs less than 1.5 kgs.
 However, it is the seat for many higher-order mental functions, such as planning, consciousness, perception, and language.
 It is broadly divided into the cerebrum, cerebellum, and medulla.
 The cerebrum is the largest part and is the section that is seen most obviously in external pictorial representations of the organ.
 It contains two hemispheres of nearly equal size and each hemisphere has four lobes.
 These lobes, called the parietal, temporal, frontal and occipital, have distinct functions, being involved in impulse control, problem-solving, visual perception, hearing, language, and speech.
 Though the hemispheres of the brain have some extent of plasticity, specific tasks remain localized to specific sections of the cerebral cortex.